mountetna/monoetna/polyphemus/workflows/README.md

 This class is responsible for definining:

 - The name of the workflow
-- The UI schema for the workflow
+- The schema for the workflow config,
+    - used for the UI to render components
+    - used for the definition and validation of the config
 - The runtime params for the workflow
 - The secrets for the workflow